core-code/MiscApps/README.md

 ReadingListPro
 An application that parses Safari's 'ReadingList', shows the items grouped by domain/host and allows you to open many items at once or export them to (InstaPaper) CSV.

+Diagnostics
+Various applications that can collect data to debug problems - mostly specific to problems for various apps.

 VolumeCore
 An application for realtime visualization of volumetric data.